Macaulay Culkin: Personal life

 In December 2018, Culkin announced that he would legally change his name to "Macaulay Macaulay Culkin Culkin" after holding a vote through his website to choose a new middle name, with "Macaulay Culkin" winning the vote over four other candidates.
+He announced in April 2019 that the legal name change process had been completed.

 In August 2020, on his 40th birthday, Culkin tweeted, "Hey guys, wanna feel old?
 I'm 40.
 You're welcome."
-The tweet became one of the most-liked tweets of all time.
+The tweet became one of the most-liked tweets of all time, peaking at number 9.

-Romantic relationships

-Culkin said in a May 27, 2004 interview on Larry King Live that he tends to refrain from disclosing aspects of his personal life, though he discussed his life as a child actor, the conflict in his family life, including his estrangement from his father, and how he retired from acting at age 14.
+Relationships

 Culkin married actress Rachel Miner in 1998 when they were both 18, but they separated in 2000 and divorced in 2002.

-Culkin began dating actress Mila Kunis in May 2002.
-By 2006, he was living in New York, while Kunis was living in Los Angeles.
-On January 3, 2011, Kunis's publicist confirmed reports that Culkin and Kunis had ended their relationship several months previously, saying, "The split was amicable, and they remain close friends."
-Since 2013, Culkin has lived in Paris.
+Culkin dated actress Mila Kunis from 2002 to 2010.

-In March 2018, it was reported that Culkin is in a relationship with his Changeland co-star Brenda Song.
-On April 5, 2021, Song gave birth to the couple's son.
-Shortly after his son's birth, comments Culkin made on a 2018 episode of The Joe Rogan Experience about his relationship with Song resurfaced, which were criticized for stereotyping Asians.
+In 2017, Culkin started dating Changeland co-star Brenda Song, having met while working together on that film.
+Their first child, a son, was born on April 5, 2021.
+Shortly after their son's birth, comments Culkin made on a 2018 episode of The Joe Rogan Experience about his relationship with Song (a Hmong–Thai American) resurfaced, which were criticized for stereotyping Asians.
 In the interview, Culkin joked about the shape of Song's eyes, their interracial relationship, and the appearance of their potential future children.
 He argued that he was entitled to make Asian jokes because of his relationship with Song, and because of his future fatherhood to multiracial children, stating that he would "understand the struggle".

-Friendship with Michael Jackson
+Culkin and Song's second son was born in December 2022.

+Friendships

 Around the time of the first Home Alone movie, Culkin became friends with the pop singer Michael Jackson and appeared in Jackson's 1991 "Black or White" music video.
 In 2005, at Jackson's trial for sexual child abuse, Culkin testified that he had slept in bed with Jackson but that he was never molested.
 Culkin dismissed the allegations against Jackson as "absolutely ridiculous".
 Culkin attended Jackson's burial on September 3, 2009.
 Culkin is also the godfather of Jackson's children Paris Jackson, Prince and Michael Jr. Culkin has consistently defended Jackson against allegations of child molestation, and said in a 2020 interview with Esquire: "I never saw anything; he never did anything."

+Culkin is close with fellow actor Seth Green, with whom he co-starred in the film Party Monster, as well as in Green's 2019 directorial debut, Changeland, and on episodes of Green's adult animated sitcom Robot Chicken.